ReSummit/Seismos/README.md

 After this, you should not get errors on missing libraries.

 ## Current State of PCBs
+Since release v2.0.0, there are now PCBs that incorporate the 74HC595A shift register.
+Thanks to drFaustroll (from QMK Discord) on an example schematic for the shift register.
+With this shift register, displays are now on their own I2C / SPI bus and two pins are dedicated to split communications.
+2 pins are now free so I have openned up these pins at the bottom of the keyboard on the front side.
+These ARE NOT compatible with the I2C variants of the keyboards unless you are not using the displays and will need some modification of the firmware, so choose carefully!

-***WARNING***: If you are planning to use a display on this keyboard, note that nice!view compatibility only applies for wireless builds only!
+***WARNING***: If you are planning to use a display on this keyboard, note that nice!view compatibility with the I2C PCBs only applies for wireless builds only!
 Annoyingly, the nice!view does not use an ***I2C*** interface; it uses an ***SPI*** interface to work (***whyyyyyyy***).
 I considered moving the CS pin to the headphone jack, but this means that one of the hardware pins for I2C is not connected so this did not happen.
-Normal 4 pin I2C SSD1306 displays will work for wired or wireless builds however.
+Normal 4 pin I2C SSD1306 displays will work for wired or wireless builds however assuming that all communications happen on I2C.

 There are column and thumb cluster layouts for 4 and 5 keys (however, thumb cluster can only have 4 max).
 This means you can get a max total of 68 keys, plus two if you are using the rotary encoders as buttons.